Rome, New York: Sports

 One of Rome's most popular venues is the John F. Kennedy Civic Arena.
 The facility hosts multiple ice hockey and figure skating events, as well as roller derby bouts.
 The arena was constructed in 1963–1964.
 It was fully renovated in 2008.

 Between 1964 and 1988, the Rome Knights and later the Copper City Chiefs played their home games on Saturday evenings at the Kennedy Arena.
 The Chiefs were a semi-professional ice hockey club that competed against Senior and Intermediate level teams from the province of Ontario, Canada; Philadelphia, Pennsylvania; Newark, New Jersey; New England, and cities from the State of New York.
 The Chiefs were known for a physical and aggressive style of ice hockey, the team roster being built around team toughness.
 In its 25 years, the Chiefs never had a losing season.

 The professional sports franchise, the Rome Frenzy of the Federal Hockey League, made Rome its base and began play in November 2010 at the Kennedy Civic Arena.
 In February 2011, citing poor attendance, the Frenzy suspended operations and cancelled the last three weeks of the season in Rome.

 Rome is also the headquarters of Hamilton College Men's and Women's Rowing.
 Their boathouse, completed in 2022, is located in Bellamy Harbor Park off the Erie Canal.

 Government

 The city government consists of a mayor and a common council.
 The mayor is elected at large.
 The common council consists of seven members elected from single member districts.

 Education

+Most of Rome is located in the Rome City School District.
+Other parts are in the Oriskany Central School District, Sherrill City School District, and Westmoreland Central School District.
+The first district operates Rome Free Academy.

+Rome Catholic School—since 2013 a PK–6 school—was previously a high school.
+In 2006 it piloted an early Cyber Security course for students in collaboration with the Air Force and Syracuse University which was subsequently rolled out to other New York State High Schools.

 New York State School for the Deaf is in Rome.